Updated: September 17th, 2014

 Opening the preset designs in PS and PSE

 The key thing is to place the CSH Photoshop panda bear shapes file into the presets folder of PS and Elements.
-With PS, the CSH file can be loaded via the palette right side menu load and replace commands.
-You can also load the presets in PS via the edit menu preset manager and in some cases, you can use the file open command to load the CSH file.
+With PS, the CSH presets can be loaded via the palette right side menu load and replace commands.
+You can also load the presets in PS via the edit menu preset manager and in some cases, you can use the open command to load the CSH presets.

 Panda shapes and use with styles

 You can use designs as a layer then you can apply layer effects such as adding a glow or gradient or shadow to the design.
 The styles can all be modified via the layer effects dialog.
 You can also combine the styles and design as a smart object via the layer menu smart object command and that in turn can have additional styles applied.
 Use to create metallic designs, plastic designs, gels and much more.

 Panda custom shapes and use as smart object

 The presets can be converted into smart objects via the layer menu.
 As a smart object, the layer can have smart filters applied (which can be modified at any point as well as deleted).
 The non destructive smart filters can be duplicated and copied to other objects as well.
 You can also add to the mix, adjustment layers allowing for all kinds of colorful effects to be added to the vector layer.
 The smart object can also be saved as a PSB file for future use (with all the smart filters etc attached) via the layer menu convert to linked command (it can be added back via the place linked command)

 Use to create commercial as well as personal work, use to create items that can be used in turn to create items for sale.
 Use to create logos, books, items for sale on zazzle and cafepress, illustrations, adverts, surreal, scrapbooking, ceramics, t-shirts, packaging, videos and much more.
 If you have any questions, please contact us on firstname.lastname@example.org